mlrun/demo-stocks/README.md

 This step deploys a Nuclio function called `stocks-read-news` which is triggered every 5 minutes.
 The function reads the latest news updates for the selected stock symbols, calculates their sentiment based on the sentiment analysis function, and updates the feature store with the news stream as well as updates to the stock sentiment in the time-series database.

-You can review the code and deploy this function with the [read-news notebook](code/02-read-news.ipynb).
+You can review the code and deploy this function with the [**read-news notebook**](code/02-read-news.ipynb).

 ## Ingest Stocks

 This step deploys another Nuclio function called `stocks-read-stocks`.
 When initially loaded, the function updates the feature store with the stock prices and volume of the last 7 days.
 Then, the function is triggered every 5 minutes and updates the feature store with the stock prices and volume data of that interval.

-You can review the code and deploy this function with the [read-stocks notebook](code/01-read-stocks.ipynb).
+You can review the code and deploy this function with the [**read-stocks notebook**](code/01-read-stocks.ipynb).

 ## News Viewer and Dashboard

-The news stream in the feature store is read by the [stream viewer](code/03-stream-viewer.ipynb) which serves as a data source for the Grafana dashboard.
-The dashboard is created programmatically [Grafana notebook](code/04-grafana.ipynb).
+The news stream in the feature store is read by the [**stream viewer**](code/03-stream-viewer.ipynb) which serves as a data source for the Grafana dashboard.
+The dashboard is created programmatically [**Grafana notebook**](code/04-grafana.ipynb).

+## Explore

+Use the Iguazio real-time multi-model data layer to read data using query engines, such as Spark and Presto to explore the data.